Understanding the UK Curriculum

 National Curriculum, Key Stages and Examinations

 State schools in England follow the National Curriculum to ensure that all children study the same subjects and schools work to the same standards.
-There are four Key Stages of study; Key Stages 1 & 2 relate to primary education while KS3 covers the first part of secondary education from years 7 to 9 and KS4 for years 10 and 11.
+There are four Key Stages of study; Key Stages 1 & 2 relate to primary education while Key Stage 3 covers the first part of secondary education from years 7 to 9 and Key Stage 4 for years 10 and 11.

 The KS3 Programme of study gives details of the subject content pupils are expected to cover during years 7-9.
 The KS4 Programme of Study gives details of the subject content pupils are expected to cover during years 10-11.
 This together with the content studied at KS3, will form the subject knowledge tested in the GCSE exam.